-According to Safe Kids Canada, 800 children are hospitalized for cycling injuries every year, many with head injuries caused during a collision with a car.
+Safety first According to Safe Kids Canada, 800 children are hospitalized for cycling injuries every year, many with head injuries caused during a collision with a car.
 To keep your young rider safe:

 Insist on a helmet Look for a CSA (Canadian Standards Association) or CPSC (Consumer Product Safety Commission) label.
 A hand-me-down helmet is only safe if it’s less than five years old and hasn’t been in a crash.
 And make sure it fits properly, sitting two finger-660s above the brow, with the strap secured so that no more than one finger can fit between it and the chin.
 For more on helmet fitting, click here.